Review · Other Supplements

 - Better use case

-- Newly diagnosed CKD patients (stages 1–3) who want a structured dietary starting point to discuss with their doctor
+- Newly diagnosed CKD patients (stages 1–3) who want a structured dietary starting point and are willing to cross-check everything with their doctor

 - Skip if

-- You're in stage 4 or 5 CKD, on dialysis, or have complex other conditions — this guide is too general for your situation
+- You're in stage 4 or 5 CKD, on dialysis, or have complex comorbidities — this guide is too generic and could be dangerous if you follow it without medical oversight

 - Evidence file